rlaemmel/json101demo/README.md

 A demonstration of analyzing the JSON dump of the 101wiki

-# Description
+# Motivation

-Simple tag clouds are computed for the frequency of languages and technologies across the implementations in 101repo.
+Simple tag clouds are computed for the frequency of languages and technologies across the 101implementations in 101repo.
 The languages and technologies, as declared on the wiki, are counted here.
-(We could also use the 101meta-based rule-based system to determine ) Indeed, the JSON-based dump of the 101wiki readily lists those languages and technologies.
+Indeed, the JSON dump of the 101wiki readily lists languages and technologies for each 101implementation.
+(In another experiment, we could also use 101meta-based rules to determine frequency.)

+# Features

+TBD

 # Input